 Opening Satus Peak.

-On June 14th, 6 of us lookout geeks met our Yakama Nation guides bright and early at 7am near Toppenish.
+On June 14th, six lookout geeks met our Yakama Nation guides bright and early at 7am near Toppenish.
 I was right in the middle of closing on the sale of my condo, but no way was I missing this, so I got up at 0-dark-thirty to make the 3 hour drive down from Seattle.

 We were greeted by tribal members Arnold and David, who were friendly and welcoming, then caravanned to White Swan to meet Brian Howell, a Yakama Nation fire official currently in charge of the lookouts.
 We all exchanged introductions and spent some time chatting.
 Brian was relatively new in his role and mentioned that it had been many years since a group had visited the lookouts.
 He chuckled that readying Satus for the season would involve some heavy lifting.